g8wu/beng183/GROUP01_Final_Project.md

 <br>

 #### Heuristic Method
 Heuristic based algorithms serve as an alternative method.
 Instead of calculating genotype possibilities, researchers would use a list of heuristic factors to set the bounds for variant calling.
 Those factors might include minimum allele counts, read quality cut-offs, and depth levels of read coverage.
-Though a relatively unpopular approach, the method could robustly outly data that violate the assumptions of probabilistic models.
+Though a relatively unpopular approach, the method could robustly outlay data that violate the assumptions of probabilistic models.

 #### Machine Learning Method
 Machine learning represents researchers’ recent attempts to optimize the current variant calling methods.
 Relying on convolutional neural network (CNN), the method is able to magically output genotype likelihoods.
 Researchers currently have few practical ways to understand the nature of these neural networks, but try their best to make sure that the accuracy of input data meet their expectations.